alan-if/alan/library/readme.txt

   system, for easy editing and translation

 - verbs.i lists all the verbs, which are considerably more numerous than previously.
-Their number is now somewhat on par with verbs in the libraries of Inform and TADS.
 Also commands other than verbs are here, such as 'verbose', 'inventory' and 'about'.

 - in labeling parameters in syntax statements, tailored (mnemonic)